 Another example of a palace is Élysée Palace, the residence of the French president.

 19) The two longest French words are:

-Every language has one, a word that is longer than any other word in that language.
+Every language has one word that is longer than any other word in that language.

-In English, a 45 letter word for a lung disease caused by the inhalation of silica or quartz dust is the longest medical word.
+In English, the longest medical word is 45-letter.
+It’s “Pneumonoultramicroscopicsilicovolcanoconiosis,” a lung disease caused by inhaling silica or quartz dust.